 Ad Hoc Committee on Diversity and Inclusion members are appointed by the Board of Selectman on an annual basis.
 Currently, their term ends in September 2022.
-The Committee meets monthly on the first Wednesday of the month.
+The Committee meets monthly on the first Wednesday of the month, except on certain occasions.
 See here for agendas and minutes.

 Persons interested in being appointed to this Ad Hoc Committee need to submit a completed application to the First Selectman's office.
 Click here to do so and for more information.